adrianmg/adrianmg.github.io/_posts/2018-08-11-race-calculator.md

 All these doubts appeared after reviewing how other online calculators present all the options at first level, so they’d automatically calculate the option you leave empty: distance, total time or pace time.
 I found that a bit confusing.

-I'm also starting to explore how the interactions are going to behave and look.
+I’m also starting to explore how the interactions are going to behave and look.
 [Lucia](http://luciagm.net) wants to have something strong for the primary actions, something purplish.
-I've been using blue as the primary action so many years in different companies (now, at Microsoft) that I guess it's a blow of fresh air my eyes 😅.
+I’ve been using blue as the primary action so many years in different companies (now, at Microsoft) that I guess it’s a blow of fresh air my eyes 😅.

 ![UI exploration race calculator]({{ "/assets/images/posts/2018/race-calculator-04.png" | relative_url }})